Not-Aryan/pset-3/README.md

 $r^2 = x^2 + y^2$

 Your task is to undo the distortion of the original image using the recovered intrinsic matrix and distortion coefficients by completing the definition of `undistort_image(image, camera_matrix, dist_coeffs)` in `p2_calibrate_camera.py`.
 It is helpful to break the problem down into two parts: 1) Recover the Optimal Camera Matrix, and 2) undistort the image and apply the new Optimal Camera Matrix.
+Run `python -m src.p2_camera_calibration` to recover the camera parameters from simulation.

 Do not use OpenCV functions.
 If you are stuck, you may use `cv2.getOptimalNewCameraMatrix` and `cv2.undistort` for half credit.